dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

 originates from.
-* **min_voltages**: List of tuples where each entry contains firstly the number of the network bus that, during the execution of this contingency, has achieved its minimum voltage value from all the contingencies, and secondly said minimum voltage value.
+* **min_voltages**: List of tuples where each entry contains firstly the number of the network bus that, during the execution of this contingency, has achieved its minimum voltage value compared to the rest of contingencies, and secondly said minimum voltage value.
-* **max_voltages**: List of tuples where each entry contains firstly the number of the network bus that, during the execution of this contingency, has achieved its maximum voltage value from all the contingencies, and secondly said maximum voltage value.
+* **max_voltages**: List of tuples where each entry contains firstly the number of the network bus that, during the execution of this contingency, has achieved its maximum voltage value compared to the rest of contingencies, and secondly said maximum voltage value.
+* **max_flow**: List of tuples where each entry contains firstly the number of the network line that, during the execution of this contingency, has achieved its maximum flow value compared to the rest of contingencies, and secondly said maximum flow value.
 * **status**: Numerical value that represents the final state of the contingency simulation.
 Possible values can be as follows:
   * 0: Simulation final state is 'Convergence'.